Why Nutrition?

 What's for Lunch?

 We provide a plant based pantry of nutritionally fortified foods that are delicious and familiar to the children.
 Ingredients are combined in a variety of ways to create a varied menu.
+Each meal is accompanied by a vitamin and mineral infused drink.

 Baked Beans